-Currently, we offer teams in Chess, Coding, and Robotics.
+Currently, we offer teams in Chess and Robotics.

 The Chess Competition Team is offered all academic year in three cycles: fall, winter, and spring.
 Team members work on improving their chess knowledge and skills as well as starting or improving their USCF ratings through participation in rated tournaments and quads.

 Children who are interested in the Chess Team and who are novice or beginner players are encouraged to still register for the team.
 All new enrollees are required to register for the mandatory 2 hours private training session.
 These training sessions must be completed prior to the start of each Chess Team cycle.
 The purpose of the training session is to ensure every new member is up to the minimum chess skills needed to participate.

 Our Robotics Teams is divided into 3 types: FLL Competition, World Robot Olympiad, and Development.